We’re always warned about mistakes to avoid. In fact, writing about mistakes to avoid is a surefire way to get eyeballs on your blog.

 Add your ideas to the conversation and show readers your unique take on the topic.
 Your voice, your approach, and your sensibility will make the information “click” for someone who may have heard the same message before 100 times.

-When I covered this topic in a Facebook Live (watch it above!), here’s how one viewer described it:
+When I covered this very topic in a Facebook Live, here’s how one viewer described it:

 It’s actually a good thing to be taking on topics that people are already thinking about.
 Where there’s a conversation, there’s already a market.